 Content has never been at the forefront of supply chain companies’ marketing strategies.
-However, things are starting to change, and businesses have started investing a considerable amount of time into their marketing services especially in content which has become such an indispensable component of a wholesome online presence.
+However, things are starting to change, and businesses have started investing a considerable amount of time into their marketing services especially in content marketing which has become such an indispensable component of a wholesome online presence.

 In this article, we want to look into the types of content that are very popular at the moment and why chain supply companies should explore them to build a solid brand image, provide their customers with valuable information, and establish thought leadership within their industry and niche.